sporeprotocol/spore-sdk/examples/acp/README.md

 ### Use your own accounts

-If you want a clean startup environment for testing the functionality of the spore-sdk, you can replace the default testing accounts with your own accounts.
+If you want a clean startup environment for testing the functionality of the Spore SDK, you can replace the default testing accounts with your own accounts.
 Whether locally or in globally, there has two default testing accounts being used, `CHARLIE` and `ALICE`.

 How to replace them: